|Nutrition Facts (per serving)|

 What's the difference between sorbet and sherbet?

-Sorbet contains no dairy but just water, sugar, and fruit.
+Sorbet contains no dairy, just water, sugar, and fruit.
 Sherbet contains fruit, but also has milk, which is what gives it its creamy texture.